 Here you will find information about popular destinations, safety considerations, and available trips with Advantage Grand Canyon.

 White water rafting trips entail navigating a river downstream in an inflatable raft.
 You travel through rapids and obstacles alone or with a team of paddlers, maintaining control of the raft.
-River rafting trips range from adrenaline-producing and challenging rapids through waves, steep drops, and around rocks to scenic, calm floats.
+Whitewater River rafting trips range from adrenaline-producing and challenging rapids through waves, steep drops, and around rocks to scenic, calm floats.

 River rafting trips are a popular outdoor recreational activity enjoyed by people of all experience levels and ages, from experienced adventurers to beginners.